josev2046/DAM-Paired-Photo-Retrieval-Workflow/README.md

 Throughout the process, error-handling mechanisms ensure that if a requested photograph or its counterpart is missing, appropriate messages inform the user.

-Now, while the academic approach outlined above is largely universal, here’s a simple web app as a practical example of how it might works in the real world.
+Now, while the academic approach outlined above is largely universal, here’s a simple web app as a practical example of how it might work in the real world.
 In this app I use the Kaltura API to fetch media entries and their corresponding flip-side entries, displaying them side by side:

 ![image](https://github.com/user-attachments/assets/dfc6105c-7a67-4a54-b956-4421f77f2102)